 IMPORTANCE OF WAVES IN STEM CAREER PREPAREDNESS

 The learning goal is for students to understand what sound is, how objects vibrate, and how sound is propagated in space.
 We intend for students to develop intuitive notions of frequency decompositions (Fourier transforms).
-By the end of this program the participants should be able to connect a sound they hear, the characteristics of the object that created it, its waveform, and its spectrogram; and they should understand that the wave knowledge they acquired applies to various domains other than sound.
+By the end of this program the participants are able to connect a sound they hear, the characteristics of the object that created it, its waveform, and its spectrogram; and they will understand that the wave knowledge they acquired applies to various domains other than sound.